Teen charged with 2nd-degree murder in stabbing outside Surrey, B.C., school

 -

-The Crown has stayed charges against a pair of brothers who were accused in a fatal shooting in northeast Calgary last week.
+Crown prosecutors have stayed charges against a pair of brothers who were accused in a fatal shooting in northeast Calgary last week.

 -